 The only real negative pointed out by Micheal was that it was a pain to remember to take it with him.

 The thing that really jumped out at me though was the scientific research he unearthed in the process.

 TAKING NOTES BY HAND HELPS US RETAIN INFORMATION

 Yes!
 It’s true.
 Research published in the Journal of Psychologic al Science found that laptop note taking is less effective than longhand note taking for learning.
 The research proposed that one of the reasons for this is that students using technology were likely trying to take down ALL of the information, verbatim, where are those using pen and paper, being unable to write absolutely everything down, were taking notes and therefore paying more attention to what was being communicated.

-I don’t think it’s a far stretch to apply this to a physical student diary vs an electronic student diary scenario.
+I don’t think it’s a far stretch to apply this to a physical school diary vs an electronic student diary scenario.
 My two eldest children go to a school where they use an ediary system.
 This means that my children never write their homework down, or take notes about which day at school will be free clothes day or other special events and that’s because it is all done for them by the organisation, the school.
 I can categorically say that they seem to be unable to retain any information from this online system.
 Additionally I find the system incredibly over complicated and clunky with a fairly ordinary user interface and thus user experience.
 My paper school diaries from the 80’s 90’s on the other hand did not have any user experience issues (other than my terrible handwriting).
 One simply just turned a page.

 DOES TURNING PAGES HELP US RETAIN INFO TOO?